Fiverr

-Fiverr is a global online marketplace for freelance services.
-Fiverr’s platform connects freelancers (sellers) to people or businesses looking to hire (buyers).
-Listings on Fiverr are diverse and range from "get a well-designed business card" to "help with HTML, JavaScript, CSS, and jQuery".
-The highest-paying jobs on Fiverr include website design, social media manager, proofreading and copywriting, and resume writing.
-Fiverr takes its name from the $5 asking price attached to all tasks when the company was founded in 2010 in Tel Aviv.
-These days many sellers charge much more.
+Fiverr is an Israeli multinational online marketplace for freelance services.
+It connects freelancers to people or businesses looking for services.
+Fiverr takes its name from the $5 asking price attached to all tasks when the company was founded, though many sellers now charge more.

-Freelancers work from a variety of workplaces, ranging from home to office.
+Listings on Fiverr are described as diverse, ranging from "get a well-designed business card" to "help with HTML, JavaScript, CSS, and jQuery".
+The highest-paying jobs on Fiverr include website design, social media manager, proofreading, copywriting, and resume writing.
+Freelancers work from a variety of workplaces.
 The platform is global, with freelancers and businesses spanning an estimated 160 countries.
-Fiverr went public in 2019.
-Today it is a multi-billion-dollar global marketplace.
+Fiverr listed on the NYSE in 2019.

 History

 Fiverr was founded by Micha Kaufman and Shai Wininger.
 The founders came up with the concept of a marketplace that would provide a two-sided market for people to buy and sell a variety of digital services typically offered by freelance contractors.
 Services offered on the site include writing, translation, graphic design, video editing and programming.
 Fiverr's services start at US$5, and can go up to thousands of dollars.

-In December 2013, Fiverr released their iOS app in the Apple App Store, and in March 2014 the company published their Android app in the Google Play store.
+In December 2013, Fiverr released their iOS app in the Apple App Store, and in March 2014 the company published their Android app in the Google Play Store.

-In October 2015, Amazon.com started legal action against 1,114 Fiverr sellers it claims provide fake reviews on the US version of its website.
+In October 2015, Amazon started legal action against 1,114 Fiverr sellers it claims provide fake reviews on the US version of its website.
 Fiverr did not dispute Amazon's allegations and stated: "As Amazon noted, we have worked closely together to remove services that violate our terms of use, and respond promptly to any reports of inappropriate content."
 Amazon filed suit after an undercover sting.

 In November 2015, Fiverr announced that it had raised US$60 million in a Series D round of funding, led by Square Peg Capital.
 The round brought their total funding to date to $110 million.

-In June 2019, it listed on NYSE.
-On February 18, 2021, the company reported $189.5 million in revenue for the 2020 fiscal year, a 77% increase from the previous fiscal year ($107.1 million).
+On 18 February 2021, the company reported $189.5 million in revenue for the 2020 fiscal year, a 77% increase from the previous fiscal year ($107.1 million).

+On 18 February 2025, Fiverr announced a series of AI features under the brand name "Fiverr Go".